 While some people have been working remotely for years, fully distributed remote working across teams has previously been rare.
-However, within the last few months, we have seen a complete shift in working practices.
+However, recently, we have seen a complete shift in working practices.

 With unparalleled speed and agility, most business operations moved to fully virtual environments due to the Covid-19 pandemic.
 Even though most business continuity plans include remote work as a planned emergency response action, details around actual implementation are often vague.
 As a result, many of the workers on these newly remote teams have been thrust into a new world of work with little notice, few formal guidelines and minimal resources.